 In late 2011, I joined a team of five others to create a mobile app that could help people with gluten intolerance.
 The app was able to locate nearby restaurants with gluten-free menus, scan food items to check gluten content, create a shopping list, and list ingredients which are known to cause problems for those with gluten intolerance.

 While I was involved with the project, I built the server-side API that aggregated data from our database and other databases.
-I also wrote the algorithm that the app used to determine how dangerous foods are, based on the warning level of each ingredient.
+I also wrote the algorithm that the app used to determine how dangerous foods are, based on a given warning level of each ingredient.

 I left the project in 2012 after my position on the team was made obsolete.